How to post on Instagram from PC?

 If you’ve ever googled that question, you’re not alone.

 We all know that Instagram is a mobile-only app.
 You know it, I know it, there’s literally no doubt about that.
-And even though the platform has been continuously improving its desktop experience over the last years (and is even about to release desktop DM management), it remains a mobile-only platform.
+And even though the platform has been continuously improving its desktop experience over the last years, and more lately with the DM management option, it remains a mobile-only platform.
 This is intentional, since Instagram wants to encourage mobile use of the app and engagement with other users.

 However, for those of us who shoot content on a camera, the task of sending footage from a computer (where we edit) to a phone (which we use to publish posts) can be extremely time-consuming, if not totally tedious.